toromuu/RaspberryPi-Ansible-Test-Environment/README.md

 Lite Version is a minimal operating system.
 It only has Command Line Interface so requires a very low amount of RAM and CPU usage.

-* `master` The master branch, includes an Ansible container + 3 Raspbian 9.8-Stretch-lite containers
+* `master` The master branch, includes an Ansible Alpine container + 3 Raspbian 9.8-Stretch-lite containers

-Full Version comes with a default Graphical User Interface so even if optimized it requires anyway addicting packages and software, RAM and CPU usage will result increased if compared to Lite version
+Full Version comes with a default Graphical User Interface so even if optimized it requires anyway addicting packages and software, RAM and CPU usage will result increased if compared to Lite version.

-* `9.8-Stretch-Full` Includes an Ansible container + 3 Raspbian 9.8-Stretch containers
+* `9.8-Stretch-Full` Includes an Ansible-Jenkins container  + 3 Raspbian 9.8-Stretch containers